rdcoletta/sv_nams/README.md

 | vcftools | 0.1.17  | -                                                                                      |
 | plink    | 1.9     | -                                                                                       |

 > Note: most of the bash `for` loops below can all be parallelized for better perfomance using [GNU parallel](https://www.gnu.org/software/parallel/).
-I'm show a sequential way of doing that because it's easier to understand.
+I'm showing a sequential way of doing that because it's easier to understand.